banyte123/pdsnd_github/README.md

 ### Project Title
 Version Control Project - Udacity
-Replace the Project Title

 ### Description
 Git project is focused on working with local and remote depisitories.
 Putting in practice material learnt during the course.
-Describe what your project is about and what it does

 ### Files used
 readme.md
-Include the files used
+washington.csv
+chicago.csv
+new_york_city.csv

 ### Credits
-Material used is taken from Udacity's course
+Material used is taken from Udacity's course - https://github.com/udacity/pdsnd_github
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.